visit-dav/visit/src/doc/cli_manual/functions.rst

   GetSelection(name) -> SelectionProperties object

-name : type
+name : string
     The name of the selection whose properties we want to retrieve.

-return value : integer
+return type : SelectionProperties object
     The GetSelection function returns a SelectionProperties object.